Search 1,000+ pages, voyages, ports, guides, and comparisons.

 Start with what you're actually buying

-What translates well: the all-suite, all-oceanfront layout (no inside cabins, no compromise rooms); the design language (Molteni&C, Manutti, Patricia Urquiola on the top suites of Explora III and IV), which reads closer to a design hotel than a cruise ship; the all-inclusive scope, so you're not signing for everything; and the unhurried, no-formal-nights, no-announcements rhythm that the line builds its whole identity around.
+What translates well: the all-suite, all-oceanfront layout, no inside cabins and no compromise rooms; the design language (Molteni&C, Manutti, Patricia Urquiola on the top suites of Explora III and IV), which reads closer to a design hotel than a cruise ship; the all-inclusive scope, so you're not signing for everything; and the unhurried, no-formal-nights, no-announcements rhythm the line builds its whole identity around.
+The one thing that doesn't cross over is your hotel loyalty status, which I cover separately.

 The suite translation